INSTALLATION FOR PSVITA

 - Download from the internet and copy the BIOS files

-- Use your favorite Homebrew Launcher or Homebrew Loader to start Uaeall2
+- Use your favorite Homebrew Launcher or Homebrew Loader to launch Uaeall2

 Start + dpad up / down = move the screen up or down

-Start + dpad left / right = change the ScreenMode (to enlarge the games screen)
+Start + dpad left / right = change the ScreenMode (to enlarge the game screen)

-Right analog stick = analog mouse (can go left in the menu)
+analog stick right = analog mouse (can switch to the left in the menu)

-Left analogue stick = acts as Amiga joystick
+Left analog stick = acts as Amiga joystick

 DPAD = acts as an amiga joystick